obonaventure/cnp3/book/transport/principles.rst

 Unfortunately, this is not always sufficient to ensure a reliable delivery of the SDUs.
 Consider the case where a client sends tens of SDUs to a server.
 If the server is faster that the client, it will be able to receive and process all the segments sent by the client and deliver their content to its user.
 However, if the server is slower than the client, problems may arise.
 The transport layer entity contains buffers to store SDUs that have been received as a `Data.request` from the application but have not yet been sent via the network service.
 If the application is faster than the network layer, the buffer becomes full and the operating system suspends the application to let the transport entity empty its transmission queue.
 The transport entity also uses a buffer to store the segments received from the network layer that have not yet been processed by the application.
 If the application is slow to process the data, this buffer becomes full and the transport entity is not able to accept anymore the segments from the network layer.
 The buffers of the transport entity have a limited size [#fqueuesize]_ and if they overflow, the transport entity is forced to discard received segments.

-.. comment:: we probably need to change the first sentence in the paragraph below, I'm still not happy with it.

-In order to solve this problem, we need to include in our transport protocol a feedback mechanism that allows the receiver to inform the sender that it has processed a segment and that another one can be sent even though the network layer provides a perfect service.
-For this, our transport protocol must process two types of segments :
+To solve this problem, our transport protocol must include a feedback mechanism that allows the receiver to inform the sender that it has processed a segment and that another one can be sent.
+This feedback is required even though the network layer provides a perfect service.
+To include such a feedback, our transport protocol must process two types of segments :

  - data segments carrying a SDU
  - control segments carrying an acknowledgment indicating that the previous segment was processed correctly